Mncedisi Shabangu

-Shabangu died at his home in KaNyamazane township, Bombela, Mpumalanga on 24 July 2022.
+Shabangu died at his home in KaNyamazane, Mpumalanga on 24 July 2022.

 Early years

 Shabangu was born in KwaMashu, Durban, KwaZulu-Natal.
-However, like most black families in South Africa in the 70s, he and his family were relocated to KaNyamazane township, Bombela, Mpumalanga (previously known as Nelspruit) at the behest of the South African government under the Group Areas Act.
+However, like most black families in South Africa in the 70s, he and his family were relocated to KaNyamazane near Mbombela, Mpumalanga (previously known as Nelspruit) at the behest of the South African government under the Group Areas Act.